Psychology (PSYC)

 Surveys research, theory, and applications of social psychology within the context of other areas of psychology and related disciplines.
 Emphasizes scientific study of how people think about, influence, and relate to each other—both at the interpersonal and intergroup levels—within the context of cultural, social, and related phenomena.
 Applications to areas of psychology, such as clinical, health, and organizational psychology; as well as to economics, politics, and social issues.

-Psychology-based study of religion and spirituality.
-Focus on the five major world religious traditions, as well as atheism.
+Provides a psychology-based study of religion and spirituality.
+Focuses on the five major world religious traditions, as well as atheism.

 PSYC 566.
 Cultural Psychology.
 4 Units.